kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 Building a least squares model in R
 ========================================

-.. note:: A particularly useful tutorial for the theory of least squares are Chapters 5, 9 and 10 of the book http://dx.doi.org/10.1007/b97671 Introductory Statistics with R by Dalgaard.
-Students can often access the PDF version from their university computers.
+.. note:: A particularly useful tutorial for the theory of least squares are Chapters 5, 9 and 10 of the book http://dx.doi.org/10.1007/b97671 *Introductory Statistics with R* by Dalgaard.
+You might be able access the PDF version from your company or university's subscription.

 The ``lm(...)`` function is the primary tool to build a linear model in R.  The input for this function must be a formula object (type ``help(formula)`` for further info).
 In the example below the formula is ``y ~ x``.
+This says: "calculate for me the linear model that relates :math:`x` to :math:`y`"; or alternatively and equivalently: "build the linear model where :math:`y` is regressed on :math:`x`".

 .. code-block:: s